haggaila/low-weight-errors/README.md

 - Previous version of this repository, for the earlier paper: https://github.com/haggaila/bb-decoding
 - Feedforward and state-dependent errors (including leakage) paper: https://arxiv.org/abs/2504.13083, https://doi.org/10.1103/ght4-yqmb

+## License

+This code is licensed under the Apache License, Version 2.0.
+See LICENSE file for details.

+If you use this code in your research, please cite the original BB codes paper and repo pointed to above, and the current paper and repo.

 ## Overview